Reviews You Can Rely On

 Should You Buy the Ari Wire Peak 2.0 Comp?

 The Wire Peak Comp is a heck of a deal, but you'd be wise to consider the compromises it makes to achieve that price point.
 For the newer mountain biker or someone just getting into powered riding, you'll find smile-inducing performance and enough versatility to ride most anywhere.
-For the more seasoned rider, you may find the fork inadequate or the power underwhelming, but those criticisms rest in the shadow of this bike's exceptional price point.
+For the more seasoned rider, you may find the fork inadequate or the power underwhelming, but this bike's exceptional price point overshadows these criticisms.
 The fork is our main gripe with this bike; having less travel and a lower axle-to-crown measurement than the other Wire Peak models affects the bike's geometry and handling.
 The 60Nm motor and 635Wh battery provide some get-up-and-go, but the bike lacks the performance characteristics of those priced just a bit higher.
 At this price point, the bike is a great value; stepping up to the Elite model is an extra $900, and there is considerable competition at that price point.

 What Other Electric Mountain Bike Should You Consider?